 Andrew Orsmond is leaving the ICoCA Secretariat after more than two years of service as Executive Director.
 The ICoCA Board thanks Andy for his valuable contribution during this formative period of the Association.

 The ICoCA is currently seeking suitable candidates for this position.
-Applications close on 20 March 2017.
+Applications closed on 22 March 2017.

 During the transitional period Anne-Marie Buzatu will be serving as Interim Executive Director.